What is an Ignition Interlock?

 - Spices – Some spices also trigger false readings in ignition interlock.
 The fact is that most of the spicy food doesn’t mix well with hydrochloric acid.
 Hence the food is not digested, and the spices of the undigested when reacting with HCl produce methane gas.
 The device also gives the same signal for methane gas as that for alcohol.
 Water and antacids are found to be useful in this regard.
 They neutralize the acid, thus preventing the reaction of acid and spices.

-Interlocks are great for the prevention of repeated drunk driving, and are valuable to deter person from more DWI violations.
+Interlocks are great to prevent repeated drunk driving.
 However, if a person is doing everything right, false positives can be both frustrating and costly.
 When an ignition interlock device malfunctions, it can cause serious problems for the driver and their loved ones.
 It can prevent people from getting to school, work, home, or even to the hospital.
-It can cause probation to be violated and result in additional fines and/or jail time.
+It can violate your probation and result in additional fines or jail time.
 The DWI legal process is difficult enough without including what at best is imprefect technology.

 Avoid Having to Install an Ignition Interlock on Your Car